humanmade/altis-documentation/other-docs/guides/code-review/standards.md

 All code deployed on the Altis platform must pass a minimum set of coding standards.
 These standards ensure that your code is performant, secure, and stable by checking for known issues.

+Each standard has one or more corresponding sniff codes, which are also shown in the ACR output.
+These sniffs can be used to [ignore the error](README.md#ignore) if they are false positives, but note that this will then require manual code review by the Altis Cloud team.

 ## Database